FarronF/limerick-council-meetings/meetings/2015/05/25-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 23rd March 2015.md

 The Motion was seconded by Councillor Quinlivan and unanimously agreed.

-With the permission of the Mayor, the following Motion was taken as this time:--- 18
+With the permission of the Mayor, the following Motion was taken as this time:
+---
+18

 17.